Dick pic: Legislation

 In French law, the practice can be considered as an act of exhibitionism punishable by one year of imprisonment and a fine in accordance with article 232-22 of the penal code.
-Article R.624-2 provides for a €750 fine or anyone who sends an unsolicited indecent message.
+Article R.624-2 provides for a €750 fine for anyone who sends an unsolicited indecent message.
 Repeated practice will be considered harassment, punishable by two to three years of imprisonment and a fine of 30,000 to 45,000 euros depending on the age of the victim.
 If the recipient is a minor, the penalty is seven years in prison and a €100,000 fine.
 In 2019, a Roanne court sentenced a repeat offender to three years in prison after complaints from 49 victims from 12 to 90 years old.
 In Texas, the sender of an unsolicited dick pic is subject to a $500 fine.
 As of 2021, Finland was preparing a bill introducing a penalty of up to six months in prison.

 In 2018, a bill was proposed in New York City which included a fine and up to a year in jail for cyberflashing.

 According to Article 240, paragraph 2 of the Dutch criminal code, sending an inappropriate dick pic is a sex offense.
 In 2018, a man in the Netherlands who sent digital dick pics was sentenced by a court to 80 hours of community service (half of which was conditional) and to pay €372 to the victim.
 In 2022, the Netherlands asserted that the unsolicited sending of a dick pic was punishable by two months in prison or a fine of up to €9,000.

 Unsolicited sending is a criminal offense in Germany, according to § 184 (unauthorized distribution of pornographic material) of the criminal code.
 The act is punishable by imprisonment of up to one year or a fine.